thaliproject/abandoned-ThaliMobile-iOS/API.md

 None.

 ---
-`​peerNotConnected(peerIdentifier)`
+`connectedToPeerServer(peerIdentifier)`

 *Description:*

-Called when a peer is not connected.
+Called to indicate that a connection to the specified peer server has been established.

 *Params:*

 `peerIdentifier`
-`string` - The peer identifier.
+`string` - The peer identifier of the peer server.

 *Returns:*